-There are multiple truck GPS types to choose from.
+But there are multiple truck GPS types to choose from.
 And not knowing the differences between them can make your decision-making process more difficult.

 Everyone might have heard about GPS receivers, dedicated truck GPS devices, trucking GPS units, GPS apps, etc. But what’s the difference between them?
 And which one should you choose?